 Keep your property lean and green to help protect your family and home.

-Defensible space is essential to improve your home’s chance of surviving a wildfire.
+Defensible space, coupled with home hardening, is essential to improve your home’s chance of surviving a wildfire.
 Defensible space is the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.
-This space is needed to slow or stop the spread of wildfire and it helps protect your home from catching fire—either from direct flame contact or radiant heat.
+This space is needed to slow or stop the spread of wildfire and it helps protect your home from catching fire—either from embers, direct flame contact or radiant heat.
 Proper defensible space also provides firefighters a safe area to work in, to defend your home.

 Defensible Space Zones

 Zones 1 and 2 currently make up the 100 feet of defensible space required by law.
 Assembly Bill 3074, passed into law in 2020, requires a third zone for defensible space.
 This law requires the Board of Forestry and Fire Protection to develop the regulation for a new ember-resistant zone (Zone 0) within 0 to 5 feet of the home by January 1, 2023.
 The intensity of wildfire fuel management varies within the 100-foot perimeter of the home, with more intense fuels’ reduction occurring closer to your home.
 Start at the home and work your way out to 100 feet or to your property line, whichever is closer.

 Zone 0 – Ember-Resistant Zone

 Zone 0 extends 5 feet from buildings, structures, decks, etc.

 The ember-resistant zone is currently not required by law, but science has proven it to be the most important of all the defensible space zones.
 This zone includes the area under and around all attached decks, and requires the most stringent wildfire fuel reduction.
 The ember-resistant zone is designed to keep fire or embers from igniting materials that can spread the fire to your home.
 The following provides guidance for this zone, which may change based on the regulation developed by the Board of Forestry and Fire Protection.